-The way up is very steep but once you get to the top, you will experience stunning views over the Peaks including a peek at Mam Tor (one of the other beautiful Peak District walks mentioned in this post).
+The way up is very steep but once you get to the top, you will experience stunning views over the Peaks including a peek at Mam Tor (one of the other beautiful Peak District best walks mentioned in this post).

 Following the plateau, you will walk down to the Old Nags Head Pub, perfect for lunch, dinner or even a stay as there are two cottages on site.

 Submitted by Pauline from BeeLoved City

 Dovedale is a great place for walking in the Peak District.
 There are plenty of different routes in the area, but a favourite is the beautiful 10 mile/16 km circular Dovedale walk.

 The Dovedale walk starts and ends at a small car park in Thorpe near Ashbourne in Derbyshire and takes you up to the summit of Thorpe Cloud with stunning views down to Dovedale.